-Today, there are a lot of E-commerce websites out on the web that is direct and indirect competition to you.
+Today, there are a lot of E-commerce websites out on the web that is a direct and indirect competition to you.
 Just because you have a good product to sell in your store, does not mean your business will flourish as well.
-There are a lot of other things that need to be taken care of like marketing strategies, brand awareness, a smooth running website, reliable payment gateway to name a few.
-One of the most of the important things in the list is the user experience.
+There are a lot of other things that need to be taken care of like marketing strategies, brand awareness, a smooth-running website, reliable payment gateway to name a few.
+One of most of the important things on the list is the user experience.

 Have you stumbled upon some websites while searching for a product but didn’t go ahead with the purchase?
 Was it because you didn’t like the user experience of it?
 If you, as a user can back out, so will your customers.

 While there are many aspects involved in the user experience, in this article, I’ll talk about one of the crucial aspects called Address Validation, and why it is important for your E-commerce business.